funcool/bestellt/README.md

 ## Performance

-In the same way as the [linked][1], the bestellt implementation of Map and Set are based on the double-linked structures.
-Behind the scenes it uses the default hash-map for store the nodes.
+In the same way as [linked][1], the `bestellt` implementations of Map and Set are based on doubly linked structures.
+Internally, they use the default hash-map to store the nodes.

-These data structures wrap a normal `hash-map` but instead of feeding it a normal `[key value]` pair their remeber a `[key value left-key right-key]` record.
+These data structures wrap a normal `hash-map`, but instead of storing a simple `[key value]` pair, they store a record of the form `[key value left-key right-key]`.

-When an item is added, removed or updated on the data structure, it is sufficient to update the value or the left and right references.
-This implementation yields the same Big O time and space complexity of a standard `hash-map` (altought effective performance will be slower by a constant factor).
+When an item is added, removed, or updated in the data structure, it is sufficient to update the value or the left and right references.
+This implementation yields the same Big-O time and space complexity as a standard `hash-map`, although effective performance is slower by a constant factor.

-## Comaprison with [linked][1]
+## Comparison with [linked][1]

-The main idea behind the fork is add performance and efficiency enhacements and allow nativelly relative operations such that `assoc-after`, `assoc-before` and `rename-key`.
+The main motivation behind this fork is to improve performance and efficiency, and to natively support relative operations such as `assoc-after`, `assoc-before`, and `rename-key`.

-Bestellt also implements transients (only for maps for now, transient support for sets is in development)
+Bestellt also implements transients (currently only for maps; transient support for sets is still in development).

 ### Benchmarks

-Here we have some benchmark comparing the same operation between [linked][1], bestellt and native unordered clojure hash-maps.
+Below are some benchmarks comparing the same operations between [linked][1], `bestellt`, and native unordered Clojure hash-maps.

 **reduce-kv**